- Developers

 This poses a problem for any business introducing artificial intelligence into their products and services.
 Customers need to be convinced that the benefits of artificial intelligence outweigh the risks and the invasion of their privacy.

 However, this hasn‘t been as much of a problem as many people suspected it would be a few years ago.
 If anything is scary, it‘s been how easily the general population has given up their privacy and personal data in exchange for convenience.
-A few decades ago, someone had asked you if you would want to have all of your movements tracked, so you can better navigate around traffic, you would have probably said no. Now, everyone that uses Google Maps has agreed to exactly that.
+A few decades ago, someone had asked you if you would want to have all of your movements tracked, so you can better navigate around traffic, you would have probably said no. Now, everyone who uses Google Maps has agreed to exactly that.

 5. They aren’t good at everything